mollie/api-documentation/source/reference/v2/clients-api/create-client-link.rst

 .. note:: This functionality is currently in closed beta.
 Contact our partner management team if you are interested in
           testing this functionality with us.

-Create a new client that will be connected to your :doc:`OAuth application </connect/getting-started>`.
+Link a new organization to your :doc:`OAuth application </connect/getting-started>`, in effect creating a new client.
 This is a two step process.

-First, you must send your client's details to this endpoint.
-You can provide onboarding data that will be pre-filled in the organization.
+First, you must send your customer's details to this endpoint.
+You can provide data that will be pre-filled during onboarding.

-This endpoint's response will contain a special ``signup`` link where you are expected to redirect your customer.
+This endpoint's response will contain a special ``clientLink`` link where you are expected to redirect your customer.
 This is the second step.

-To the ``signup`` link, you must add the OAuth details of your application, the ``client_id``, ``scopes`` you want to request et cetera.
+To the ``clientLink`` link, you must then add the OAuth details of your application, the ``client_id``, ``scopes`` you want to request et cetera.
 These are the same parameters the :doc:`/reference/oauth2/authorize` endpoint takes.
-All accepted parameters are :ref:`listed below <signup-parameters>`.
+All accepted parameters are :ref:`listed below <clientlink-parameters>`.

 When you redirect your customer, an organization will be created, your OAuth application will be authorized automatically and your customer will be logged in to their (newly created) Mollie Dashboard.